 — Governing party: Movimiento Regeneración Nacional; supported in the Congreso by Partido Encuentro Social and Partido del Trabajo.

 — Head of government: Andrés Manuel López Obrador, MoReNa, president (since 2018).

-— Assessment: Congress is divided, with the current main parties being the PRI and the PAN.
-The PRI, under various names, ruled for seventy-six years, while holding and fixing elections.
+— Assessment: The PRI, under various names, ruled for seventy-six years (1924-2000), while holding and fixing elections.
 It was founded by jefe máximo Plutarco Elías Calles (1924-34) as the Partido Nacional Revolucionario in 1929, became the Partido de la Revolutión Mexicana, and the PRI in 1946.
-The victory of penultimate president Vicente Fox (2000-6) of the PAN in 2000 was not the first opposition victory, merely the first acknowledged.
-Felipe Calderón (2006-12), also of the PAN, won a narrow victory over Andrés Manuel López Obrador of the PRD in 2006 to succeed Fox, with Congress again divided.
+The presidential victory of Vicente Fox (2000-6) of the PAN in 2000 was not the first opposition victory, merely the first acknowledged.
+Felipe Calderón (2006-12), also of the PAN, won a narrow victory over López Obrador of the PRD in 2006 to succeed Fox, with Congress again divided.
 López Obrador challenged the official result.
 In 2012, Enrique Peña Nieto (2012-8) of the PRI won the presidency over López Obrador and Josefina Vázquez Mota of the PAN; the PRI won a plurality in Congress.
 But in 2018, López Obrador swept to a landslide majority win, over Ricardo Anaya of the PAN and José Antonio Meade of the PRI, taking all states but one.
 His new party, MoReNa, won a majority in the Cámara de Diputados and a near-majority in the Senado.
 For several years, México has been experiencing dramatic violence related to drug organizations, and some municipalities have effectively been under criminal control.

 — FH: 2-3, free.
 Econ: 6.78 (55), flawed democracy.